The-Marcy-Lab-School-Assignments/unit-2-final-assessment-benspector-mls/short-response.md

   console.log(`The best designer in the room is ${theCreator}.`);
   ```

   This code prints `"The best designer in the room is Peter"` twice.
-This is because the variable `theCreator` is declared in the global scope.
-In the function `shoutOut`, we reassign the same global variable it modifies this global variable and since both `console.log` statements occur after the reassignment, both will print the same thing.
+This is because the variable `theCreator` is declared in the global scope as a `let` variable.
+In the function `shoutOut`, we reassign `theCreator` and since both `console.log` statements occur after the reassignment, and both reference the same `variable`, both will print the same thing.

-11. **What does the following code log?
-Why?**
+## 11. What does the following code log?
+Why?
   ```javascript
   let theHustler = 'Laisha';